Skip to content

 June 6, 2025, 12:45 pm | Read time: 3 minutes

-Apple waited a long time to equip the iPhone with wireless charging.
-However, the company now has one of the most robust charging systems in the smartphone world with MagSafe.
+Apple took a long time to equip the iPhone with wireless charging.
+However, with MagSafe, the company now has one of the most reliable charging systems in the smartphone world.
 A new standard is set to make charging even faster.

-In 2020, MagSafe was revived with the introduction of the iPhone 12.
+MagSafe was revived in 2020 with the introduction of the iPhone 12.
 The technology combines wireless charging with a magnetic ring for perfect alignment of the charging coil.
-The advantage: iPhone and charger are always optimally positioned, which increases performance and minimizes heat dissipation.
-So far, charging via MagSafe is limited to 25 watts in the iPhone 16.
+The advantage: iPhone and charger are always optimally positioned, which increases performance and minimizes heat.
+So far, MagSafe charging is limited to 25 watts in the iPhone 16.
 Now, regulatory documents have surfaced indicating a faster standard for future iPhones.

 New MagSafe Accessories Could Charge the iPhone Faster